akihikodaki/dts/test_plans/link_flowctrl_test_plan.rst

 It should match the number of memory channels on that setup.

-If using vfio the kernel must be >= 3.6+ and VT-d must be enabled in bios.When using vfio, use the following commands to to load the vfio driver and bind it to the device under test::
+If using vfio the kernel must be >= 3.6+ and VT-d must be enabled in bios.When using vfio, use the following commands to load the vfio driver and bind it to the device under test::

    modprobe vfio